If you are engaged to work with vulnerable groups including children, a Disclosure and Barring Service (DBS) check may be required.

 Who needs a DBS check?

-It is up to employers - schools, dance and performing arts organisations - whether they ask for a DBS check.
+It is up to employers - schools, music services, arts organisations, parents of pupils - whether they ask for a DBS check.

 Who organises, pays for and keeps DBS checks?